 Dictatorship is an African trap like no other

-We need a lot more than the ‘Wisdom of Solomon’
+We need a lot more than the ‘Wisdom’ of Solomon

-What is a servant leader?
+What then is a servant leader?

-8. However, try we must!
-It is for this reason that I would like to propose an alternative form of leadership for Ugandans to consider – a servant leader.
-But what is a servant leader?
-The best definition outside the Biblical object lesson in which the Lord Jesus Christ humbled himself and washed the feet of his disciples, is that which was coined by the late Robert K Greenleaf in his famous essay, ‘Servant as Leader.’
-The essay was published in 1970.
-In that essay, Greenleaf argued thus: “Servant-leader is [a] servant first…It begins with the natural feeling that one wants to serve, to serve first.
+23. In 1970, the essay was published.
+Greenleaf made the following argument in that essay: “Servant-leader is [a] servant first… It begins with the natural feeling that one wants to serve, to serve first.
 Then conscious choice brings one to aspire to lead.
-That person is sharply different from one who is leader first; perhaps because of the need to assuage an unusual power drive or to acquire material possessions…The leader-first and the servant-first are two extreme types.
-Between them there are shadings and blends that are part of the infinite variety of human nature…The difference manifests itself in the care taken by the servant-first to make sure that other people’s highest needs are being served.
+That person is sharply different from one who is leader first, perhaps because of the need to assuage an unusual power drive or to acquire material possessions.
+The leader first and the servant first are two extreme types.
+Between them there are shadings and blends that are part of the infinite variety of human nature… The difference manifests itself in the care taken by the servant—first to make sure that other people’s highest needs are being served.
 The best test, and difficult to administer, is: Do those served grow as persons?
-Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
-And, what is the effect on the least privileged in society?
+Do they, while being served, become healthier, wiser, freer, more autonomous, and more likely themselves to become servants?
+And what is the effect on the least privileged in society?
 Will they benefit or at least not be further deprived?”

-Examples of ‘servant leader’ – Nelson Mandela
+Examples of a ‘servant leader’ – Nelson Mandela

 Servant leader – Nelson Mandela – embraces people(s) and unites a country